mockoon/mockoon/CONTRIBUTING.md

 After cloning the repository please check the opened and unassigned issues.
 If you want to contribute significant changes please discuss with the maintainer (@255kb) before starting to work.
 Please note that Mockoon promise is to be simple, easy to use, and fast.
-So not all features are worth implementing and maintainer may chose to not implement features thatare out of Mockoon's scope.
+So not all features are worth implementing and maintainer may chose to not implement features that are out of Mockoon's scope.

 ## Build and run